au-ts/cogent/cogent/tests/README.md

 that will be executed in the shell.
 If the command returns `0` as it's exit code, the test succeeds.
 Otherwise, the test fails.

-The `error` value in the field `shouldpass` is not supported for this method of testing.
+The `error` value in the field `expected_result` is not supported for this method of testing.

 Note that the `files` field is still necessary as they are used to name the test, however the files themselves need not exist.